dotz600/UAVPathSimulation/README.md

    - Ensures a standardized interface for interacting with pathfinding algorithms.

+## Technical Implementation

+### Pathfinding Heuristics
+The A* algorithm combines the cost to reach a node (`g(n)`) and an estimated cost to reach the target (`h(n)`) to determine the best path.
+In this project, two heuristics are implemented to guide the pathfinding process, ensuring both efficient navigation and smooth movement for UAVs:

+#### 1. **Euclidean Distance**
+The Euclidean distance calculates the straight-line distance between the current node and the target node.
+This is defined as:

+\[
+h_{euclidean}(n) = \sqrt{(x_{target} - x_{current})^2 + (y_{target} - y_{current})^2}
+\]

+- **Purpose**: This heuristic accurately measures the direct distance to the goal.
+- **Usage**: It ensures the UAV efficiently approaches the target by prioritizing the shortest path geometrically.

+#### 2. **Distance with Angle Gap**
+This heuristic augments the Euclidean distance by incorporating the angular difference between the UAV's current direction and the direction required to move towards the target.
+It is defined as:

+\[
+h_{angle}(n) = h_{euclidean}(n) + w \cdot \Delta \theta
+\]

+Where:
+- \( \Delta \theta \): The angular difference between the UAV's current direction and the direction towards the target.
+- \( w \): A weight factor prioritizes minimizing angular changes.

+- **Purpose**:
+  - Encourages smoother UAV paths by penalizing sharp turns.
+  - Enables faster adjustment towards an optimal trajectory when the UAV needs to temporarily move away from the target to close the angular gap more efficiently.
+  - Helps avoid getting stuck in local optima by considering both distance and orientation.

+#### Why Two Heuristics?
+- The **Euclidean Distance** ensures the UAV approaches the target efficiently and directly.
+- The **Distance with Angle Gap** balances the need for smooth turning with the ability to prioritize gap closing, even if it means temporarily moving farther from the target.

+The project allows switching between different heuristic functions to experiment with path calculation performance and behavior.

 ## Prerequisites
 - **Compiler:** Requires a C++ compiler and Python interpreter for the simulation view.